Data analysis tools and resources

 - Advice for writing a review from an editor of a scientific journal

 - Atlantic Monthly article on The Needless Complexity of Academic Writing

 - Dr. Karen’s foolproof grant-writing template

 - Articles and ‘How to’ guides for science writing from the Wellcome Trust: http://blog.wellcome.ac.uk/tag/swp2014/

 - Obtaining a thorough background in computer science on-line – with links to courses

-- The DIY scientist, the Olympian, and the mutated gene – How a woman whose muscles disappeared discovered she shared a disease with a muscle-bound Olympic medalist
+- The DIY scientist, the Olympian, and the mutated gene – How a woman whose muscles disappeared discovered she shared a disease with an Olympic medalist

 - Jennifer Doudna explains CRISPR/Cas genome editing

 - Melissa Moore lectures on RNA splicing dynamics

 - Phil Sharp Nobel Lecture (1993)